Aspiring PM’s are blown away when I share these two unknown tips with them

-The description has to be clear and concise, and be 550 characters, NOT words, to hit the nail on the head.
-If you have a tendency to be a detailed writer, or are…well, verbose… now isn’t the time.
-The application will not allow you to submit until you can write a project description that is <550 characters for all eligible projects.
+The description has to be clear and concise and be more than 100 words.
+The application will not allow you to submit until you can write a project description that is more than 100 words.
+The average description is 200-500 words for all eligible projects.

 But that’s not it.

 PMI does not understand your project lingo at work, so avoid it.
 Write PMI/PMBOK using the guide below:

 - Project deliverables summarized by process areas (Initiating, Planning, Executing, Monitoring and Controlling, and Closing – abbreviations are acceptable IN, PL, EX, MC & CL)